🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 15 Tubular Tips for Towing Tubers Behind Your Boat

 Your kids are more than ready for a fun-filled day tubing on the water.
-They're begging you to take them out on the water when the weather's nice.
+They're begging you to take them out when the weather's nice.

-They've done all their homework early and cleaned their rooms in the hopes of staying in your good graces.
+They've done all their homework early and cleaned their rooms hoping to stay in your good graces.

 Any parent with a boat and a couple of kids is familiar with this scenario.
 You probably love that they love tubing so much.

 But do you know how to keep them safe?
 Do you know how to keep adults safe while tubing, for that matter?
 We're here to help because tubing accidents are on the rise.
-Our hope is that these tips might prevent another accident from happening.
+We hope that these tips might prevent another accident from happening.

 Of course, a physical activity like tubing is never without its bumps and bruises.
 That's to be expected once in a while.